 When you can return to work or play sports will depend on what your surgery involved.
 It can range from 1 week to several months.

 Physical therapy may help you regain motion and strength in your shoulder.
 The length of therapy will depend on what was done during your surgery.

 Arthroscopy often results in less pain and stiffness, fewer complications, shorter (if any) hospital stays, and faster recovery than open surgery.

 If you had a repair, your body needs time to heal, even after arthroscopic surgery, just as you would need time to recover from open surgery.
 Because of this, your recovery time may still be long.

 Surgery to fix a cartilage tear is usually done to make the shoulder more stable.
 Many people recover fully, and their shoulder stays stable.
 But some people may still have shoulder instability after arthroscopic repair.

-Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery; and Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial Team.